 First notice, don’t let the word “Intelligence” mislead you.
 Unlike IQ, EI does not relate to cognitive ability and no research has proven that high IQ people possess high EQ.
 Actually, EI includes three skills:

 - Harness and apply your emotions in thinking and problem solving

 - Manage your own emotions and influence others

-Second notice, don’t assume that EQ can be trained with training courses.
-In fact, our level of EQ is firm as our ability to aware and manage our own and others’ emotions is rather stable over time.
+The second notice, don’t assume that EQ can be trained with training courses.
+In fact, our level of EQ is firm as our ability to be aware and manage our own and others’ emotions is rather stable over time.
 Even so, it is not rigid though you need dedication and serious guidance to obtain long-term improvements.
 And despite revolving around the word “emotion”, EI’s scope may touch many aspects including interpersonal skills, stress management and mindfulness.
 This means that you have to spend a considerable amount of time and effort to improve this essential feature.